Matt Reynolds (baseball coach)

 Matthew Reynolds is an American college baseball coach and former player.
-Reynolds is the head coach of the UMass Minutemen baseball team.
+Reynolds is the head coach of the Wesleyan Cardinals baseball team.
 Reynolds played college baseball at the University of Maine for coach Paul Kostacopoulos before transferring to the University of Massachusetts Amherst to play for coach Mike Stone from 2003 to 2004.
+Reynolds has previously been head baseball coach at Washington College and the University of Massachusetts Amherst.

 Playing career

 Reynolds attended Boston Latin School in Boston, Massachusetts.
 Reynolds then enrolled at the University of Maine, to play college baseball for the Maine Black Bears baseball team.

 As a freshman at the University of Maine in 2001, Reynolds had a .317 batting average, a .360 on-base percentage (OBP) and a .423 SLG.

 As a sophomore in 2002, Reynolds batted .287 with a .383 SLG, 1 home run, and 14 RBIs.

 In the 2003 season as a junior, Reynolds transferred to the University of Massachusetts Amherst to play for the UMass Minutemen baseball team and hit 12 doubles and 13 RBIs.

 Reynolds had his best season as a senior in 2004, leading the team in home runs (7) and was a key contribute with RBIs (39), batting average (.293) and slugging (.461).
 He was named All-Atlantic 10 Conference baseball tournament Team.